-Our current location’s lease expires December 31, 2022.
-An opportunity to purchase a 4 acre property that will meet all our needs, and then some, has just become available.
-With this new facility, GAP Ministries will save over a quarter of a million dollars in overhead each and every year.
+Our current location’s 10-year lease expires December 31, 2022.
+A 4.82 acre property that will meet all our needs, and then some, has just been purchased.
+With this new facility, GAP Ministries will save almost a quarter of a million dollars in overhead each and every year.

-By designing this facility, we are able to expand and improve services in all areas, so we can create:
+By purchasing and designing this facility to meet our needs, we are able to expand and improve services in all areas, so we can create:

 - A dedicated job training center for at-risk men and women in our Second Chance Job Training Programs (Culinary and Auto Tech, with plans to add other job training opportunities in the future)

-- Improved security for our Supervised Visitation Center so children in this program are safe, families are given needed privacy during this challenging time, and extended hours are available because it is a separate building from the remainder of GAP
+- Improved security for our Nurturing Families Center so children in this program are safe, families are given needed privacy during this challenging time, and extended hours are available because it is a separate building from the remainder of GAP

 - An Event Center that will serve local nonprofits and the community, and provide valuable trainings such as TRBI, for families and workers who care for children suffering from past trauma